Why Does my Child with a Learning Disability Have Low Self-Esteem?

 Praise their efforts

-It is important to praise your child’s efforts as much as possible.
-Many children with learning disabilities work super hard on their school work – often much harder than their peers – but their grades don’t reflect this effort.
+Many children with learning disabilities work very hard on their schoolwork – often much harder than their peers – but their grades don’t reflect this effort.
 If your child doesn’t score well on a test or assignment but you know how hard they worked and how much time they put in, praise them!
-Make sure they know that you appreciate this effort, and that a strong work ethic is a skill that will ultimately help them be successful in life.
+Make sure they know that you appreciate this effort, and that a strong work ethic is a skill that will ultimately help them become successful in life.
 The more you empower them and praise their hard work, the more confident they will become.

 Play up their strengths